 More Occasions to Use the Application

-Uber finds the perfect opportunity to promote their application during New Year by encouraging their subscribers to use their application instead of driving in order to prevent drunk driving accidents.
+Uber finds the perfect opportunity to promote its application during the New Year by encouraging its subscribers to use their application instead of driving in order to prevent drunk driving accidents.

 This is a great way to upsell your application in a completely unrelated holiday or occasion.

 Most software and IT companies allow first-time users a free trial period where they can test the application and get to know more about its features.